Madonna with Child (Crivelli)

-The Madonna with Child is a tempera painting, transferred to canvas, by Renaissance artist Carlo Crivelli.
+The Madonna with Child is a tempera and gold on panel painting, transferred to canvas, by the Italian Renaissance artist Carlo Crivelli.
 It is a Madonna painting dating to c.
 1470.

-It was painted with tempera on wood, then transferred to canvas.
+It was painted with tempera on wood, and centuries later transferred to canvas.
 It was a piece of an altar in the Church of the Osservanti in Macerata, Marche, Italy.
 It is now located in the Pinacoteca di Macerata.